CraftomeCJ/learningJournal/April2002/learningJournal20220427.md

 =>Did I spend time on important tasks that will help accelerate my career?

 These questions will help me review and unlock areas of improvement (which will be never-ending) in my life, career and work.
 This step can feel uncomfortable and requires self-awareness and review. -->
-- Put too much time on reading and researching on new concepts, practice to shorten the duration by time-boxing to 60 minutes.
+- Had make good progress on practice to time-boxing my task to 90 minutes per self-assigned task.

-- Continue to work on the more advance React Native concepts, its feature, workflows and how to use it.
+- Continue to revise on the more advance React Native concepts, its feature, workflows and how to use it.

 - required more efforts on refactoring and TypeScript understanding ie interface and extends for type protection.

-- Day 25 is continue to learn and practice on Day 15 & 16 & 17 notes of React Native concepts and at the same time work on TypeScript conversion, behind schedule by 1.5 days.
+- Day 25 is to redo on Day 15 & 16 & 17 tasks learn and practice on Day 18 notes of React Native concepts and at the same time work on TypeScript conversion, behind schedule by 2.0 days.

-- Practice more to have better understanding of the useState & useReducer.
+- Practice extra practice to better understanding of the useState & useReducer.

-- Layout of working journal look good, from day 24 onwards will improve on technical writing of learning experience and daily lesson task reviews.
+- Need to further improve on technical writing of learning experience and daily task reviews with what I had learn, issues encountered, display of code, display challenge results, error message etc....

 - Add one more column for technical book's chapter summary for future reference.

-- To learn and use gif to showcase course project display and png for error and warning messages display.
+- To learn and use .gif to display completed challenge display and .png for error and warning messages display.

 <p align="center">(<a href="#top">back to top</a>)</p>